Nahid Bhadelia, MD, MALD

-Associate Professor, Section of Infectious Diseases, Boston University School of Medicine
+Associate Professor, Infectious Diseases, Boston University School of Medicine

-She has publications in Nature, Science, New England Journal of Medicine and other prestigious journals, as well as in press including The Atlantic and Time magazines.
-Her work has been featured documentaries by National Geographic as well as NOVA.
+She has publications in Nature, Science, New England Journal of Medicine and other prestigious journals, as well as in press including Washington Post, and The Atlantic and Time magazines.
+Her work has been featured in documentaries by National Geographic as well as NOVA.
 She was an NBC/MSNBC Medical contributor 2020-2022.